Dr Rachel Stenner

 Internal extension: 20193

-I have recently joined the School of English from the University of Bristol, where I was a Teaching Fellow and Research Associate in Early Modern Literature after finishing my PhD there in 2014.
+I joined the School of English in 2015 and specialise in early modern literature.
+Previously I was based at the University of Bristol, where I was a Teaching Fellow and Research Associate in Early Modern Literature after finishing my PhD there in 2014.
 I hold a masters in English Literature from Bristol and one in Postcolonial Studies from the University of Kent, where I also did my BA.
-I have broad research and teaching interests in late medieval, early modern and postcolonial literature.
+I have broad research and teaching interests in late medieval, early modern, and postcolonial literature.

-My research is also about the relationship between the medieval and the early modern periods and the continuities between their literatures.
-I am editing (together with Tamsin Badcoe and Gareth Griffith) a collection of essays that explores these issues through readings of the relationship between Chaucer and Spenser.
-A further project, that is in its early stages, is a study of the Tudor writer William Baldwin, author of, amongst other things, a book about speaking cats.
-This work on articulate felines has recently led my research into the growing field of early modern animal studies.
+My research is also about the relationship between the medieval and the early modern periods, and the continuities between their literatures.
+I have edited (together with Tamsin Badcoe and Gareth Griffith) a collection of essays that explores these issues through readings of the relationship between Chaucer and Spenser: Rereading Chaucer and Spenser: Dan Geffrey with the New Poete.

 Articles and Chapters